MarschmiLab/Ray_LO_Letters_FPV_Methane/analysis/Microbial_Analyses.md

 With our PERMANOVA we find that treatment (solar_progress), day of year sampled (JDate - Julian date), and Pond is significant factors.

 When we create a model with treatment, pond, and date these are all significant (p < 0.001 ***).
-- treatment = solar_progress is important for explaining 11.8% of variation and has the largest effect on structuring the community (F = 10.1).
-This explains the separation along the first axis
+- treatment = solar_progress is important for explaining 13.5% of variation and has the largest effect on structuring the community (F = 12.0).
+This explains the separation along the second axis

-- pond explains the most variation (25.9%) and also has a substantial effect on structuring the community (F = 5.5)
+- pond explains the most variation (28.5%) and also has a substantial effect on structuring the community (F = 6.32)

-- Date explains 10.1% of variation and also has temporal effect (F = 8.7) that shapes communities
+- Day of Year explains 10.7% of variation and also has strong temporal effect (F = 9.48) that shapes communities along first axis

-This explains 60.2% of variance with 39.8% in the residuals.
+This explains 63.9% of variance with 36.1% in the residuals.

 ## Fig 3: Betadisper
 We are running betadispr to test variances/dispersions